Choker (song)

 "Choker" is a song written and recorded by American musical duo Twenty One Pilots.
-It is the second single from their sixth studio album, Scaled and Icy.
-The song was released on April 30, 2021, alongside a music video.
+It was released through Fueled by Ramen on April 30, 2021, as the second single from their sixth studio album, Scaled and Icy (2021).
+A music video accompanied the single's release.

 Background

 Regarding the writing process of the track, Joseph described it as a "rash" for referring him to dig back into older songwriting habits and methods.
 He explained: "...It's another thing when [a song] comes up organically – almost like an old habit that is inevitably a part of who you are, and still makes up the fibres of who you are.
 It's mostly dormant, but every once in a while it flares up.
 That's what "Choker" is: a flare up of an old rash that we thought we cured.
 And we're proud of that rash!
 We like that rash.
 The rash is who we are.
 We had to itch it."

 In the same interview, Tyler recalled: "I remember when I locked into the writing of [the song], it just flowed; it was scary how easy that song was for me to write, and it was because I knew I was coming from a place, and I was in a realm that I had spent a lot of time in before.
 And I was comfortable there; I was familiar with my surroundings.
 And that's why it was such an easy song to write."
 He also stated that, although the band is evolving and maturing, he doesn't need to not look back to his old writing styles previously established on pre-Blurryface albums, such as Twenty One Pilots, Regional at Best and Vessel.
 "I think "Choker" is the beginning of me being okay with the entire body of work, and feeling like I don't have to steer away from some things that people would consider from our older records."